hchenQR/QR_project/project_1.md

 In this part, normalization processing would be applied to the **FinalSignal** (see the function scale_normal() in "backtesting.py").
 After the normalization processing, we have one **normalized_signal_dataframe** and one **position_weight_dataframe**.

+The **normalized_signal_dataframe** is used to calculate the IC table (Information Coefficient).
+In this case, "Information Coefficient" is the time-series Pearson correlation between **normalized_signal** and future returns of specified intervals.